 Fort Knox has stored valuable items for other government agencies, including the Magna Carta, and the crown, sword, scepter, orb, and cape of St. Stephen, King of Hungary before being returned to Hungary in 1978.

 September 23 - Fort Knox breaks from its strict no-visitors policy to allow a group of journalists and a Congressional delegation into the vaults to view the gold reserves.
-The Treasury Secretary allows the visit when rumors persisted that all the gold had been removed from the vaults.
+The Treasury Secretary allows the visit when rumors persist that all the gold had been removed from the vaults.

 Previously, President Franklin D. Roosevelt was the only person other than authorized personnel to access the vaults.